 This can also help you to revise your backlink strategy and look at the possibility of replacing your competitor links with other resources on your site.

-Within the competitor research feature, you can view the highest ranking pages of your competitors by navigating to these pages and clicking onto ‘View Top Pages’.
+Within the competitor research feature, you can view the highest-ranking pages of your competitors by navigating to these pages and clicking on ‘View Top Pages’.

-This will allow you to view all kinds of useful information such as the average page metrics, content length and type and, the links which are associated with their highest performing work.
+This will allow you to easily identify links, and view all kinds of useful information such as the average page metrics (e.g. Moz DA a.k.a Domain Authority, Spam Score), content length and type and, the links that are associated with their highest performing work.